On mapping class groups and their TQFT representations: Universal pairings and TQFTs

 By carefully choosing linear forms $I:\A\to \C$ separating the 3-manifold diffeomorphism types we derive some (possibly infinite dimensional) TQFTs $Z_I$.
 One might reasonably hope then that TQFTs can distinguish 3-manifolds.
 However, this is not so, because: \begin{theorem}[\cite{F13}] For every $n$ there exist $n$ torus bundles over the circle which cannot be pairwise distinguished by any TQFT obtained from a modular tensor category. \end{theorem}

 Actually TQFTs being finite dimensional, they only carry topological information which can be recognised at some profinite level.
 By analogy with the Reidemeister-Singer description of closed 3-manifolds we may define profinite closed 3-manifolds to be stable equivalence classes of double cosets of some profinite completion of mapping class groups with respect to the closure of handlebody groups.
 We can for instance consider the profinite completion induced by all finite quotients of mapping class groups arising from TQFT representations.
 Then two closed 3-manifolds are not distinguished by TQFTs if they become equivalent as profinite 3-manifolds in this sense.
+This means that they have Heegaard decompositions into two handlebodies, whose gluing maps have the same image into all finite quotients of the mapping class group, up to left and right multiplications by elements of the handlebody group.

 The Dijkgraaf-Witten invariants (see the next section) are particular topological invariants coming from TQFTs associated to finite groups.
 In the case of closed 3-manifolds they already determine the profinite completion of the fundamental group.
 Whether closed hyperbolic 3-manifolds are distinguished by their Dijkgraaf-Witten invariants amounts to ask when Kleinian groups are profinitely rigid.
 A recent result of Yi Liu (\cite{Liu}) shows that there are only finitely many such groups having the same profinite completion.